Jericho/ZoomNet/README.md

 - Zoom generates a "authorization code".
 This code can be used only once to generate the first access token and refresh token.
 I CAN'T STRESS THIS ENOUGH: the authorization code can be used only one time.
 This was the confusing part to me: somehow I didn't understand that this code could be used only one time and I was attempting to use it repeatedly.
 Zoom would accept the code the first time and would reject it subsequently, which lead to many hours of frustration while trying to figure out why the code was sometimes rejected.
 - The access token is valid for 60 minutes and must therefore be "refreshed" periodically.

-ZoomNet takes care of generating the access token and the refresh token but it's your responsability to store these generated values.
+ZoomNet takes care of generating the access token and the refresh token but it's your responsibility to store these generated values.

 ```csharp
 var clientId = "... your client ID ...";